-With stunning natural landscapes, a fun-loving culture, vibrant history, and a lower cost of living than many places in Europe, (not to mention English being the main language of instruction), the reasons why Ireland is an ideal location to study abroad surely weigh more than a pot of gold!
+With stunning natural landscapes, a fun-loving culture, vibrant history, and several world-class universities (not to mention English being the main language of instruction), the reasons why Ireland is an ideal location to study abroad surely weigh more than a pot of gold!

-This island nation in the British Isles, home to 4.6 million people, is known for ancient castles, Celtic folklore, good beer, and miles upon miles of green.
+This island nation, home to 4.6 million people, is known for ancient castles, Celtic folklore, good beer, and miles upon miles of green.
 But where in Ireland can you study abroad?
-Surprisingly, there are only 20 universities in the whole country, spread out across ten different cities.
-Let’s take a look at where in Ireland you can study abroad.

 - Population: 527,000

-- Universities: Dublin City University, Trinity College of Dublin, University College of Dublin, Institute of Technology Blanchardstown, Uversity, and Dublin Business School.
+- Universities: Dublin City University, Trinity College Dublin, University College Dublin, Institute of Technology, Blanchardstown, Uversity, and Dublin Business School

-- Top Attractions: Guinness Storehouse, St. Patrick’s Cathedral, Dublin Castle, and Old Jameson Distillery.
+- Top Attractions: Guinness Storehouse, St. Patrick’s Cathedral, Dublin Castle, Old Jameson Distillery, and Christ Church Cathedral

 “When I die Dublin will be written in my heart,” wrote author James Joyce.
 The quaint capital city of Ireland has had this effect on many, with its swirl of medieval and contemporary architecture and colorful spirit.
 With a strategic location on the East coast facing the Irish Sea, Dublin’s history dates back 1,000 years.

 Today it is the country’s economic heart, as well as one of the more obvious cities, go to as a study abroad student in Ireland.
 While Dublin is a quieter capital city than many of its European neighbors, it is the country’s largest city and also the most diverse.
 It's also the most expensive when it comes to rental costs so plan accordingly if you're on a tight budget.